kepla995/ReachPLC_TechnicalTask/README.md

 ## Known Issues
 * Screenshots of Company logos are covered up by Navigation Bar.
-** After some hours researching, this is a common bug using the screenshot command in Cypress.

 * Company Details recorded into a .json file still holds a lot of whitespace.